Introduction to APIs – Part 1

 Now, why is it that the functionality does not depend on the implementation?
 This is because the API may change its code, but you’ll never notice because it’s still giving you the same response you expect.
 The functionality doesn’t necessarily change even if you replace all the implementation.
 Another way to say this is: how it works doesn’t matter nearly as much as the fact that it works every time.

 I hope this was informative and you understand this “API thing” a bit more now.
-In part two of this blog, I’ll talk about why APIs are important for your business!
+In part two of this blog, we talk about why APIs are important for your business!

 Made in Mexico, Alexandra enjoys learning new technologies and is always looking for new challenges.
 She loves statistics because she’s bad at them, so they keep her alive (an eternal challenge).
 Her natural habitat, however, involves watching Netflix and playing video games.